Mary-Usagi/FFXIV-HUDLayoutHelper/README.md

 # HudCopyPaste

-## Main Points
+A Dalamud Plugin for FFXIV.

 - Copy and paste HUD element positions.
-- Supports undo and redo actions.
+- Supports undo and redo.

 ## How To Use
 1. Open the HUD Layout Editor.